Consuelo Alba | WFF Executive Director & Co-Founder

 Dr. Rebecca Hernandez | Board President

-Rebecca, Mescalero/Warm Springs Apache and Mexican American, believes that when we commit to truth-telling, we are all liberated.
-She earned her PhD in American studies, specializing in the scholarship of the convoluted and biased practices of collecting, archiving, and exhibiting American Indian history and art in museums and archives.
-For seven years, Rebecca served as director of the American Indian Resource Center at UC-Santa Cruz.
-Under her leadership, the center thrived and, together with the student interns, hosted over 100 events that centered American Indian voices.
-Rebecca is now the community archivist at the UC-Santa Cruz University Library, where she partners with local stakeholders to promote the acquisition, preservation, and use of archival materials that document the diverse communities of Santa Cruz County.
+Rebecca is Mescalero/Warm Springs Apache and Mexican American.
+She earned a PhD in American Studies, specializing in American Indian history and art in the United States.
+For seven years, Rebecca served as Director of the American Indian Resource Center at UC Santa Cruz.
+Under her leadership, the center thrived and together with the student interns, hosted over 100 events that centered American Indian voices.

 Ron Sandidge | Board Member